MitchellGerdisch/pulumi-k8s-servicedeployment/README.md

 To use the generated C# package do the following, note the package directory i.e. where you ran the `make` commands above.
 - You should have run `make install` or `make install_dotnet_sdk` in the package directory as described above.
 - We'l refer to this directory as PKG_DIR in the following steps
-- Open a terminal in the Pulumi project and do the following
+- Open a terminal in the Pulumi project folder and do the following
   - export PATH=$PATH:*PKG_DIR/bin*
     - e.g. `export PATH=$PATH:~/my-package-dir/bin`
   - export NUGET_DIR=*PKG_DIR/nuget*